MatthewPlemmons/simple_shell/README.md

 # Simple Shell
----

 A shell application project for Holberton School.

-Current built-in commands:
+Available built-in commands:
 - `help` prints list of avaialable builtin commands.
 - `cd` changes the current working directory within the shell
 - `env` prints out the current shell varriables.
 - `exit` exits the shell.

-The shell scans PATH to find other commands or programs installed on the system as well.
+The shell scans PATH to find any other commands or programs installed on the system as well.